Things to Do in Tangier – A Local Guide’s Perspective

 Unlike imperial cities such as Fes or Marrakech, Tangier was never closed in on itself.
 It developed through diplomacy, trade, and international influence.
 In the 20th century, Tangier even had a special international status, which shaped its architecture, culture, and mindset.
 When I guide visitors here, I always explain that Tangier feels different because it has always looked outward.

 Tangier’s Medina is not the kind of place you rush through with a map in your hand.
-It’s a living maze, hanging between Africa and Europe, where every narrow alley feels like it has something to tell you.
+It is a living maze, hanging between Africa and Europe, where every narrow alley feels like it has something to tell you.
 I always say: if you want to understand Tangier, start here not at the port, not at the cafés, but inside these old walls.

 As a local guide, when I walk travelers through the Medina, I don’t just show them streets.
 I show them how Tangier breathes.
 You’ll pass small bakeries pulling khobz from wood ovens, old men playing cards in doorways, and shops selling everything from spices to antique radios.
 This is daily life, not a performance.